SandeepSaini9/Food-Runner-main/README.md

 # Food-Runner-main

 I built a food ordering application with the following functionalities:
-                                    - A ‘Welcome page’ which displays the logo and name of the app.
+                                    <li>- A ‘Welcome page’ which displays the logo and name of the app.</li>
-				    - A ‘Login Page’ which asks for users’ mobile number and password.
+				    <li>- A ‘Login Page’ which asks for users’ mobile number and password.</li>
 				    - A ‘Registration Page’ which enables users to sign up for the app.
 				    - A ‘Forgot Password Page’ which enables users to reset their password.
 				    - A ‘Navigation Drawer’ with the app logo and user name on top and menu options to open the following pages: